POLIS 2109 - The Ethics of War and Peace

 Required ResourcesCourse Reader and continual access to MyUni.

-Recommended ResourcesRecommended resources such as additional readings, essay writing guides and referencing guidelines will be uploaded throughout the semester onto the course website located on MyUni.
+Recommended ResourcesRecommended resources such as additional readings, essay writing information, referencing guidelines, and a wide range of information regarding student support services will be available in the course webpage located on MyUni.

-Online LearningMyUni will be utilised to upload additional resources, including scholarly articles, news items and video clips.
-Lectures will be recorded and available on MyUni.
+Online LearningMyUni will be utilised to upload a wide range of of course resources, including seminar slides, required readings, and news items.
+The basic course content presented in lecture format during the seminars will be recorded and available on MyUni.

 Learning & Teaching Activities